 Identification of model parameters in Engee

-In the subsystem ModelSystem
+In the subsystem ModelSystem using summation, five signals are combined:

-- constant component: the number 5,
+- Constant component: number 5,

 - time component: a line with a slope of 0.01,

-we will be able to substitute the identified parameters.
-As long as reference parameters are set in it and it generates a reference signal.
-In it the model is described as a code:
+In the subsystem ModelBlock we will be able to substitute the identified parameters.
+So far, reference parameters have been set in it and it generates a reference signal.
+It describes the model in the form of a code:

 function (c::ModelBlock)(t::Real)